-The world's largest surviving carnivorous marsupial, the devil has a thick-set, squat build, with a relatively large, broad head and short, thick tail.
+The Tasmanian devil is a nocturnal species and the world's largest surviving carnivorous marsupial.
+The devil has a thick-set, squat build, with a relatively large, broad head and short, thick tail.
 Body size varies greatly, depending on the diet and habitat.

 Adult males are usually larger than adult females.
-Large males weigh up to 12 kg, and stand about 30 cm high at the shoulder.
+Large males can weigh up to 12kg, and stand about 30cm high at the shoulder.

 Listed as endangered, they are threatened with extinction due to the deadly Devil Facial Tumour Disease (DFTD) - a devastating disease that emerged in 1996 and still has no cure.